tunein/engineering/Software-Bands.md

 * You are a picture of responsibility + accountability - the organization depends on you.
 * You play a key role in hiring and promoting TuneIn as an employer.

+## Engineering Manager
+### Technical Abilities
+* Possesses refined point of view on code readability, styling, architecture
+* Rapid learner that quickly ramps on new languages, frameworks, and systems
+* Strong understanding of TuneIn's application and systems architecture
+* Understands and drives techniques for improving engineering productivity
+* Experienced with a wide variety of development approaches, patterns, and implementation styles

+### Project Scope
+* Works within the team to support execution
+* Works end-to-end to ensure we minimize gaps between teams
+* Serves as point person when there's ambiguity in what's needed
+* Aligns employee development and product/business need
+* Prepares and delivers performance and compensation review
+* Anticipates and guides TuneIn towards the  intersection of customer, industry, and technology needs/trends

+### Behaviors
+* You invest your time wisely.
+You help the team determine how to best allocate their energy in the interest of both Engineering + TuneIn as a whole.
+* You own the message for your team with respect to priorities and status.
+You collaborate with product owners + peers regularly.
+* You act as advocate and voice for the team, balancing internal and external demands.
+* You work with Staff/Senior Engineers to develop + iterate your quality playbook including standards for pull requests, code reviews, testing and monitoring.
+* You establish team goals, KPIs, & identify the necessary tactical work to reach those goals/measure those KPIs.
+* You focus on and cultivate a collaborative + healthy culture where Engineers can do their best work.
+* You build, maintain and invest in relationships outside of the Engineering org.
+* You develop + calibrate a thorough understanding of employees’ motivations, strengths, and opportunities.
+* You work to align opportunities for personal growth with prospective impact to TuneIn.
+Where the isn't natural alignment - you work to create it.
+* You provide constant, real-time feedback to your team.
+There should be no surprises.

 ## Principal Engineer
 ### Technical Abilities
 * Mastery of multiple TuneIn codebases